Collaborative translation: approaches and perspectives

 • Collaboration and new technologies

-• Collaborative editorial translation and proofreading (translators, editors, proofreaders)
+• Collaborative editorial translation and proofreading (by translators, editors, proofreaders, etc.)

-• Specialist technical translation teams (clients, project managers, terminologists, translators, etc.)
+• Specialist and technical translation teams (and thier clients, project managers, terminologists, translators, etc.)

-• “Schools” of translation and collaboration (Bagdad School, Salerno School, Toledo School, etc.)
+• “Schools” of translation and collaboration (such as the Bagdad School, the Salerno School, the Toledo School, etc.)

 • Translation “pairs” and co-translation